StellaWava/StellaWava.github.io/index.md

-## Selected projects in data science, machine learning and NLP
+##  What can Alternative fuel Stations tell us about fuel Distribution in USA, North America?

 ---

-### Deep NLP for hate speech detection
+### Project Brief

 The Alternative Fuels Data Center (AFDC) maintains collects and stores data on alternative fueling stations near you or on a route, and more.
 In this project, I explore this data and derive meaningful information through a using cluster algorithm that can provide you insights to inform your car fuel model purchase or driving decisions, not excluding business cases.